 If you see anyone acting suspiciously, call the MSUPD at once.
 Do not approach the person yourself.
 Report the type of activity you observed and describe the person or persons involved.
 Provide as much information as you can, such as the person's sex, race, location, type of clothing, and type of vehicle.
 MSUPD will investigate your report.
-If all members of the campus community become security conscious and report suspicious activity, thefts and related incidents can be reduced.
-The most important thing to remember about preventing crime is that you should call police whenever you suspect that a crime has been or might be committed.
-You do not need proof to call.
-If you suspect a crime, call the MSUPD immediately.
+If all members of the campus community become security conscious and report suspicious activity, thefts, and related incidents can be reduced.
 Remember, preventing crime is your responsibility, too!